Introduction: Easy Build Self Balancing Electric Skateboard

 Also see Trevor Blackwell's site: http://www.tlb.org/eunicycle.html

 Meanwhile I wanted to teach myself microcontroller programming and, totally underestimating the task, thought this would be a great fun way to do this.
 Advantage of two wheelers is that they turn more easily and can turn and balance even when stationary - which is fun.
-I prefer skateboards to segway clones as you just jump off if it goes wrong without tangling in the handlebars.
+I (used to) prefer skateboards to segway clones as you just jump off if it goes wrong without tangling in the handlebars.

 Why an Instructable?

 Having learned lessons the hard way I thought it would be worth redesigning the project around an Arduino microcontroller, then seeing how low-cost and easy-build I could possibly make it.
 Something like this is not for the complete Arduino beginner, nor is it that "easy" however this is about as easy as a self-balancing machine is realistically ever going to get.

 Projects like this lend themselves to being built as a team.
 Some examples below were built as college projects.
 There are